 There is a dynamic and ever growing voluntary sector in Northern Ireland, providing a range of services across many areas of need.
-Bryson has historically provided significant social care services in its own right.
-In addition, Bryson's Practice Learning Centre has played a key role in contributing to the direct provision and development of practice learning opportunities in the wider voluntary sector, and has been involved in this in some shape or form since 1915, when as the then Belfast Council for Social Welfare in partnership with Queen’s University, Belfast set up the School of Sociology to train and offer placements to social work students, or almoners as they were then known.
+Bryson Care has historically provided significant social care services in its own right.
+Bryson Care has played a key role in contributing to the direct provision and development of social work placements across the voluntary sector.
+We have been involved in this since 1915, when as the then Belfast Council for Social Welfare in partnership with Queen’s University, set up the School of Sociology to train and offer placements to social work students, or almoners as they were then known.

-The Practice Learning Centre welcomes the opportunity to forge new Associate Provider partnerships within the voluntary and community sectors; please contact the PLC Manager to discuss the opportunity for your agency to host a Bryson Social Work (BSW) student.
+The Practice Learning Centre welcomes the opportunity to forge new Associate Provider partnerships within the voluntary and community sectors; please contact Siobhan Wylie to discuss the opportunity for your agency to host a social work student.

-The Practice Learning Centre has been providing quality assured practice learning opportunities in the North West since 1995.
-Over the years, we have worked with many voluntary and community agencies to contribute to social work student’s professional learning and development.
+The Practice Learning Centre has been providing quality assured placements across the North West since 1995.
+Over the years, we have worked with many voluntary and community agencies to contribute to the professional learning and development of social work students.

 (Left to Right) Siobhán Wylie and Caoimhe Harkin MacDermott